alex-keigley/Time/README.md

 - /time-period - Totals time for each member with data between two given dates and generates CSV
 - /add-specialty - Add specialty to guild settings list
 - /remove-specialty - Remove specialty from guild settingsl list
+- /set-defaultspecialty - Sets specialtiy to clock-in to if there is no input

 #### Developer
 - /echo